NamanAgarwal18/Project_AndroidProject/MAINFEED.md

 <img width="243" height="500" src="https://user-images.githubusercontent.com/53811147/122726148-5c918c00-d293-11eb-8fef-c2acc62f16cf.gif">
 </p>

-### 2. Liking a Post
+### 2. Liking/Disliking a Post
 Our app allows people to like any post in their feed.
 There is a like button on the bottom-left corner of every post.
-When the like button is pressed, ac **Cloud Fucntion** named [likePost]() is called.
+When the like button is pressed, then a **Cloud Fucntion** named [likePost](https://github.com/NamanAgarwal18/Project_AndroidProject/blob/main/MAINFEED.md#cloud-function---likepost) is called which does all the heavy lifting. <br>
+Our app also allows people to dislike any post in their feed that they previously liked.
+A dislike button appears in the bottom-left corner if the post is already liked.
+When the dislike button is pressed, then a **Cloud Fucntion** named [dislikePost](https://github.com/NamanAgarwal18/Project_AndroidProject/blob/main/MAINFEED.md#cloud-function---likepost) is called which does all the heavy lifting.